If you’re a parent, you want the best for your kids – including a good education.

 - You can’t deduct your contributions on your income tax return, so RESPs are not like RRSPs (Registered Retirement Savings Plans) in that way.
 There’s no capital gains tax on RESPs, but you are still taxed on the amount you initially contribute as part of your income.

 - To take money out, your child must be attending a qualified educational institution.
 So before you decide on a particular plan, think about what kind of education your child might want and if that falls under what the plan covers.
-That being said, the contributions you make (and interest it generates) can go back to the subscriber if your child doesn’t use it for education.
+That being said, the contributions you make (and the interest it generates) can go back to the subscriber if your child doesn’t use it for education.

 - Beneficiaries generally receive the contributions and the educational assistance payments (EAPs) from the promoter.
 They have to include the EAPs in their income for the year in which they receive them.
 However, they do not have to include the contributions they receive in their income.